Inflation with vector fields revisited: heavy entropy perturbations and primordial black holes: Inflation with vector fields

 The first order $\dot{\zeta}^{(1)}$ is sourced from zero-th order of entropy perturbations $\mathcal{F}^{(0)}$.
 This source from entropy modes is a cumulative effect hence is dependent on the e-folding number after horizon-crossing

-where $N_c$ is the time of horizon-crossing and $N_k\equiv N_e-N_c$ is the e-folding number elapsed since horizon-crossing.
+where $N_c$ is the time of horizon-crossing, $N_e$ is the end time of inflation and $N_k\equiv N_e-N_c$ is the e-folding number elapsed since horizon-crossing.
 For small $h$ this is a small correction to the adiabatic mode.
 The zero-th order entropy perturbation is decoupled with the adiabatic one and massless in the slow-roll limit.
 Hence the zeroth-order power spectrum of entropy perturbation is simple $\mathcal{P}_{\mathcal{F}}^{(0)}=H^2/(4\pi^2)$.
 Then the leading-order correction to the power spectrum of curvature perturbation can be estimated to

-which is consistent with the result calculated through in-in formalism \cite{Gorji:2020vnh}.
-These correction is proportional to square of e-folding number $N\sim 60$, which is a large number for inflation.
+which is consistent with the result calculated through in-in formalism \cite{Gorji:2020vnh} and reproduces the result (\ref{Pzeta}).
+These correction is proportional to square of e-folding number $N_k\sim 60$, which is a large number for inflation.
 Hence for anisotropic configuration of vector fields, there is very strong constrain from CMB on the parameter $h$.
 The extreme small $h$ may lead to fine-tuning problem \cite{Naruko:2014bxa,Fujita:2017lfu}.
 However, these modes is heavy when $h$ is large enough hence dilute rapidly during inflation.
 To see this, we next explore the large $h$ case.